-Press the MENU button to display the menus.
-Highlight Shooting mode and press ®, then highlight TM (best moment capture) and press ® (TM 6).
+Press the MEN⊔ button to display the menus.
+Highlight Shooting mode and press [®], then highlight [⊥] (best moment capture) and press [®] (□ 6).

-2 Choose Smart Photo Selector.
+7 Choose Smart Photo Selector.

 Press (feature) to display the menu.
-Highlight Best moment capture and press (hen highlight Smart Photo Selector and press (hen best of the selector).
+Highlight Best moment capture and press [®], then highlight Smart Photo Selector and press (%).

 3 Frame the photograph.
 Compose the photograph with your subject in the center of the frame.

 4 Begin buffering photographs.

-Press the shutter-release button half-way to focus (\$\sime\$ 19).
-A \$\subset\$ icon will be displayed as the camera begins recording images to the memory buffer.
+Press the shutter-release button halfway to focus (CII 19).
+A LII icon will be displayed as the camera begins recording images to the memory buffer.
 The camera continuously adjusts focus to account for changes in the distance to the subject while the shutter-release button is pressed halfway.